 With abundant sunshine, Kenya is naturally the perfect country to implement solar strategies; to convert sunlight into electricity.
 The government’s 2022 total electrification plan has already acknowledged the role that off-grid systems, mini-grids and stand-alone solar plants play in scaling up connectivity in Kenya.

 CIS’s Solar for Schools program is in line with Kenya’s development agenda.
-By developing a smart automated solar system, schools can light up their arena, power up their phones and even laptop.
+By developing a smart, automated solar energy mechanism, schools can light up their arena, power up their phones and even laptops.
 Through Keycode and machine to machine technology, CIS is able to manage the system remotely in Europe, while allowing different users to use the same system, at the same time, in the same location.